bluelightwatcher/holbertonschool-shell/basics/README.md

 runs cd ~
 the executable did not work in the terminal when running ./2-bring_me_home but it worked for the checker

+The fourth script: 3-listfiles runs ls -l to display the long format